CCOG for ENGR 226 Fall 2022

 - Lecture/Lab Hours:

 Intended Outcomes for the course

-- Work in small teams with individuals of diverse cultural backgrounds.
+- Work in small teams with individuals of diverse cultural backgrounds using verbal communication.

-- Operate and use surveying equipment in a manner that does not jeopardize the safety of team members, the surveying equipment used, or the environment.
+- Perform surveying in a manner that is safe for team members, the surveying equipment used, and the environment.

 - Create computer solutions for common surveying problems utilizing spreadsheet software.